aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/_index.md

 tags: ["HPC", "Introduction", "EC2", "Optional"]
 ---

-This workshop walks you through setting up your own AWS account to run your own HPC workloads.
+This workshop walks you through setting up your own HPC workloads.
 You learn how to navigate the AWS Management Console, access relevant services, and how to deploy a basic infrastructure.
 Specifically, you learn how to:

 - Sign in to the AWS Management Console and explore it.